 Twelve years later the cover was water-logged.
 Rebecca found a used cover and swapped the foam inserts.
 The vinyl on the used cover was years younger, but Rebecca’s, despite ten years of blistering Southern California sun and torrential rainstorms, was in better condition thanks to a single application of Rub ’n Restore®, which acts like a permanent pigmented sunscreen.
 We guarantee that Rub ’n Restore® will double or triple the life of marine vinyl on hot tub covers.
 Browse our colors here.

 However, Rub ‘n Restore® can’t reverse damage, nor is it a void filler.
 The sun-rotted marine vinyl pictured above benefited from four coats of our anti-UV finish, but anything worse (like the images below) need a proper vinyl repair compound like our Soft Filler.
 This, however, is cost prohibitive for large areas of damage.

-We’ve had success resurfacing the vinyl with Liquid Rubber® or FlexSeal® and then painting that in the desired Rub ‘n Restore® color.
-This may set you back US$150, but it’s cheaper than replacement.
+We’ve had success resurfacing the vinyl with Liquid Rubber® (diluted with water) or FlexSeal®.
+Our colored finishes will recolor these coatings if they are not available in the desired shade.
+This may set you back US$150, but it’s still cheaper than replacement.